When Workloads Are in the Wrong Place

 Top Optimization Variables

 Cost is an important variable to consider when optimizing workloads.
-Cost-optimizing the placement of an application, for example, may involve using a public cloud service early on and later moving it to a more affordable private infrastructure, said Harsha Kotikela, director of product and solution marketing at Nutanix.
+Cost-optimizing the placement of an application, may involve using a public cloud service early on and later moving it to a more affordable private infrastructure, something that is currently unfolding with generative AI.

-“For example, when organizations are building a new application, they often prefer to rent out infrastructure from the [public] cloud, instead of building new capacity in their data center, to see how that application is received,” he said.
+“For example, when organizations are building a new application, they often prefer to rent out infrastructure from the [public] cloud, instead of building new capacity in their data center, to see how that application is received,” said Harsha Kotekela, director of product and solution marketing at Nutanix.

 “Once it’s done and they see how the application is received, they might move it back on-prem depending on their existing capacity or data locality and other factors.
 Public cloud is good for flexibility, but it could cost more.”